 Living on a river or a lake can mean motorboat and party noise, particularly if your home home is in a popular tourist area.
 Few vacationers think about how their noise impacts the people who live nearby.

 While a waterfront home often comes with privacy, it may also come with a lack of neighbor watchfulness.
 Communities along the water are usually more expensive, and often houses are spread out from one another.
-No one can see the side facing the water, so doors and windows on that side may become easy entry points for thieves and burglars.
+No one can see the side facing the water, so doors and windows on that side may become easy entry points for burglars.

 Wildlife is fun to watch from a distance but not so much fun to encounter up close.
 Snakes live in rivers and lakes all over the country, and alligators live in Southern lakes and rivers.
 These animals consider these bodies of water their home and the humans who live next to them the interlopers.

 Unless you or your HOA owns the property between you and the water, you are most likely to have the public coming to enjoy the water with you.
 Many waterfront communities that have no ownership claims to the beach in front of them, and homeowners often look out and see half naked, sweaty people frolicking in the sand.
-They sometimes bring children, too.
+They sometimes bring children with them, too.